threepistons/recipes/sausage-casserole.recipe.md

 Prep time 20m, cook time 2-4 hours depending on how hot you set your oven.

+### Equipment

+* A lidded casserole dish of around five litre capacity.

 ### Ingredients

 * 1 clove garlic, or equivalent in garlic paste